kmzbrnoI/mtb-daemon/README.md

 [TCP protocol description](tcp-protocol/README.md)

+## Program workflow

+When program starts, configuration file `mtb-daemon.json` is read.
+If the file does not exists, it is created.
+JSON server is started.
+WHen server cannot be started, program dies.
+Main application loop is started.

+Daemon searches for available MTB-USB modules.
+If it finds module specified in configuration, it connects.
+If reports changes to clients and allows clients to control MTBbus and MTBbus modules.
+When connection with MTB-USB fails, daemon reports this event to clients and keeps running.
+When MTB-USB is available again, connection is established again.

 ## Building & toolkit

 This library was developed in `vim` using `qmake` & `make`.
 It is suggested